DispatchMe/meteor-lambdify/README.md

 ## Create the Lambda function in AWS
 This script will not create the Lambda function for you - this is intentional, because we don't want to make assumptions about the instance size, timeout, etc. When you create it, make sure you set the following options:

-1. Runtime: "nodejs"
+1. **Runtime**: "nodejs"
-2. Handler: "exec.handler"
+2. **Handler**: "exec.handler"
-3. Timeout: At least 4 seconds.
+3. **Timeout**: At least 4 seconds.
 From our testing, it takes around 3 seconds to boot the Meteor application and reach your `main`.

 ## Deploy your function
 Run `lambdify` inside of your project.
+If you do not provide an argument, it will assume that the Lambda function is named the same as the folder you are in.
+Otherwise, you can run `lambdify {function-name}`.

 This script assumes that you already have the `awscli` [installed](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) AND authenticated on your system.
 It runs `aws lambda update-function-code` with the compiled and zipped code.